IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Added messaging indicating displayed items are samples, not complete inventory
 - ✓ Removed all pictures from pastries menu items (text-only display)
 - ✓ Fixed database storage - removed all images and prices from pastries in database
+- ✓ Cleared all pastry items from database - ready for new uploads

 ## User Preferences
 - Website should be purely informational (no ordering functionality)